BergQuester/v8tr.github.io/_posts/2018-10-14-sticky-grid-collection-view.md

 ### Adding Horizontal and Vertical Scrolling

-By default, flow layout supports either horizontal or vertical scrolling.
-In our case 3 cells fit the screen horizontally which results in a grid with 3333 rows and 3 columns.
+By default, the flow layout supports either horizontal or vertical scrolling.
+In our project 3 cells fit the screen horizontally which results in a grid with 3333 rows and 3 columns.
+The content size of such grid equals to `333300 x 300 px`.

-Imagine that we want to have a square grid of `100 x 100` items.
-Considering that the size of each item is `100 px`, that would be `10000 x 10000 px`.
-Let's reflect this in our `StickyGridCollectionViewLayout` and override the property `collectionViewContentSize`:
+The square grid of the same size occupies `10000 x 10000 px`.
+Let's override the content size property in `StickyGridCollectionViewLayout` to see how the collection view scroll will behave:

 {% highlight swift linenos %}

 override var collectionViewContentSize: CGSize {
     return CGSize(width: 10_000, height: 10_000)
 }

 {% endhighlight %}